This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 They can be stored in the refrigerator for up to 14 days.

 Yes, but they will be much less sweet.
-Try using a sugar substitute if you want to keep them sweet but lower in sugar.
+Try using a sugar substitute if you want to keep them sweet while reducing the sugar content.

 Cherry, grape, and tropical punch are popular choices, but any flavor works!